 It’s been a long time since we last saw Daniel Craig suit up as James Bond in the sensational Spectre, going toe-to-toe with the brilliantly eccentric Ernst Blofeld (a superb turn from Christoph Waltz – who might just be back… in Bond 25)

-While we were both shaken and stirred by the gripping finale, fans have been left waiting for Bond’s 25th outing on the silver screen after a series of disruptions saw the film’s release date be further and further delayed.
+While we were both shaken and stirred by the gripping finale, fans have been left waiting for Bond’s next outing on the silver screen after a series of disruptions saw the film’s release date pushed further and further back.

-But with a new director at the helm of the project, it seems we are set for more scintillating spy thrills sooner rather than later.
+But with a new director at the helm, it seems we are set for more scintillating spy thrills sooner rather than later.

 When is the new James Bond film released in cinemas?

-Bond 25 was initially billed to be released on October 25 2019, leaving a four-year gap between the new film and the release of Spectre.
+Bond 25 was initially billed for release on 25th October 2019, leaving a four-year gap between the new film and the release of Spectre.

-The film was then further delayed when Craig, 50, wanted to help wife Rachel Weisz out at home, after she gave birth to their first child together in September.
+The film was further pushed back when Craig, 50, wanted to help wife Rachel Weisz out at home, after she gave birth to their first child together in September 2018.

-The delay saw him sign up to a second project, playing the lead in murder mystery film Knives Out which is due to start filming in November – a month before Bond 25 was meant to go into production.
+The delay also saw him sign up to a second project, playing the lead in murder mystery film Knives Out (alongside Bond co-star Ana de Armas) which filmed in late 2018.

-The subsequent delays put the new Bond film at a release date of 14th February 2020 – but now that’s been delayed AGAIN, with Bond 25 now set to be released in the UK on3rd April 2020, almost two months later.
-The film is slated for release in the US on 8th April.
+The various setbacks put the new Bond film at a release date of 14th February 2020 – but that was delayed AGAIN, with Bond 25 now set to be released in the UK on 3rd April 2020, almost two months later.

-While the actor was not present during the live reveal, he did seem to hint via video link that he was going to be a Bond villain, saying, “I promise you all I will be making sure Mr Bond doesn’t have an easy ride in this, his 25th outing.”
+He revealed via video link that he was going to play a Bond villain, saying: “I promise you all I will be making sure Mr Bond doesn’t have an easy ride in this, his 25th outing.”

 He later added on Good Morning America: “This is just a perfect follow-up to Bohemian Rhapsody,” the Queen biopic which saw him win his first Oscar in February 2019.
 “Going from one iconic Brit to an iconic British franchise.”

-The production team confirmed on Twitter that the 007 actor will be out of action for two weeks as he undergoes ‘minor surgery’.
+The production team confirmed on Twitter in May 2019 that the 007 actor would be out of action for two weeks as he underwent ‘minor surgery’.

 BOND 25 update: Daniel Craig will be undergoing minor ankle surgery resulting from an injury sustained during filming in Jamaica.
 Production will continue whilst Craig is rehabilitating for two weeks post-surgery.
 The film remains on track for the same release date in April 2020. pic.twitter.com/qJN0Sn4gEx

-After Boyle quit in August this year, it was announced in September that US director Cary Joji Fukunaga will now take the helm.
+After Boyle quit in August 2018, it was announced the following month that US director Cary Joji Fukunaga would helm Bond 25.

-Fukunaga was director and executive producer of the first season 2014 HBO series True Detective, which saw him scoop the Emmy Award for Outstanding Directing for a Drama Series.
-He is also at the helm of Netflix’s hotly anticipated mini-series Maniac.
+Fukunaga was director and executive producer of the 2014 series of True Detective, which saw him scoop the Emmy Award for Outstanding Directing for a Drama Series.
+He is also at the helm of Netflix’s acclaimed mini-series Maniac.

 Cary Joji Fukunaga will now direct Bond 25 (Getty)